GuyMitchy/UC-Expert-Patient/README.md

 <summary>Conclusion</summary>
 <br>

-The development of UC Expert has been a significant technical achievement, particularly in implementing a functioning RAG (Retrieval Augmented Generation) system that successfully incorporates user-specific database information as context for AI responses.
+While more work is required to refine the AI responses to be more accurate, the development of UC Expert has been a significant technical achievement, particularly in implementing a functioning RAG (Retrieval Augmented Generation) system that successfully incorporates user-specific database information as context for AI responses.
 This integration demonstrates the potential for combining traditional database-driven applications with modern AI capabilities.
 <br>
 <br>
 The project provided invaluable experience with Django's architecture and capabilities.
 Working with Django's powerful ORM, class-based views, and form handling has built a strong foundation for future development.
 The modular nature of Django applications became particularly apparent through this project, suggesting exciting possibilities for expansion, such as a dedicated doctor's portal that would allow healthcare providers authorized access to specific patient data.